Ionizing radiation: Neutrons

 Neutrons have a neutral electrical charge often misunderstood as zero electrical charge and thus often do not directly cause ionization in a single step or interaction with matter.
 However, fast neutrons will interact with the protons in hydrogen via linear energy transfer, energy that a particle transfers to the material it is moving through.
 This mechanism scatters the nuclei of the materials in the target area, causing direct ionization of the hydrogen atoms.
 When neutrons strike the hydrogen nuclei, proton radiation (fast protons) results.
-These protons are themselves ionizing because they are of high energy, are charged, and interact with the electrons in matter.
+These protons are themselves ionizing because they are of high energy, are charged, and interact with electrons.

-Neutrons that strike other nuclei besides hydrogen will transfer less energy to the other particle if linear energy transfer does occur.
+Neutrons that strike other nuclei besides hydrogen, transfer less energy to the other particle if linear energy transfer does occur.
 But, for many nuclei struck by neutrons, inelastic scattering occurs.
 Whether elastic or inelastic scatter occurs is dependent on the speed of the neutron, whether fast or thermal or somewhere in between.
 It is also dependent on the nuclei it strikes and its neutron cross section.

 In inelastic scattering, neutrons are readily absorbed in a type of nuclear reaction called neutron capture and attributes to the neutron activation of the nucleus.
 Neutron interactions with most types of matter in this manner usually produce radioactive nuclei.
-The abundant oxygen-16 nucleus, for example, undergoes neutron activation, rapidly decays by a proton emission forming nitrogen-16, which decays to oxygen-16.
+Oxygen-16, for example, undergoes neutron activation, rapidly decays by a proton emission forming nitrogen-16, which decays to oxygen-16.
 The short-lived nitrogen-16 decay emits a powerful beta ray.
 This process can be written as: